GianlucaFuwa/MetaQCD.jl/docs/src/parameter_file.md

 > Flowed configs CANNOT be written to file, only measurements on them are!

 ## measurements
-The way measurements/observables are specified is quite different from the other parameters.
+The way measurements/observables are specified is a little different from the other parameters.

 Firstly, there are two types of measurements: `measurements` and `measurements_with_flow`.
-As the name suggests, the latter are measurements done on flowed configs, where the flow parameters are given in the "Gradient Flow Settings".
+As the name suggests, the latter are measurements done on flowed configs, where the flow parameters are given in the gradient_flow.
 Again, measurements pertaining to one of the two categories must be keyed by them with the subkey being the observale, e.g:
 ```
 [measurements.Plaquette]